melmanm/melmanm.github.io/_posts/2023-02-13-article6-oauth20-authorization-in-desktop-applicaions.md

 cover-img: /assets/img/article6/system-browser-flow.png
 ---

-This article describes possible solutions for integration desktop applications with OAuth 2.0 compliant authorization serves.
-Thanks to OAuth 2.0 flexibility, it is possible to perform authorization on many platforms, including Desktop.
-This article focuses on authorizing to OAuth 2.0 servers on user’s behalf.
+This article presents challenges and solutions for integration of OAuth 2.0 authorization with desktop applications.
+Vast majority of OAuth 2.0 compliant authorization servers lead user through authentication and consent process using html-based web form.
+This article shows how to seamlessly integrate this process into desktop application, to obtain id or/and access token.

 ## Table of contents
 - [Desktop application](#desktop-application)